Hydro Tasmania: From HEC to Hydro Tasmania

 Tasmania joined NEM in May 2005.

 Starting from the 1990s, Hydro Tasmania has been investing in wind farms, the first one being the Huxley Hill Wind Farm on King Island, which was completed in 1998.
 This was followed by two wind farms at Woolnorth with a combined capacity of 140MW.
 Construction of a fourth power station, the Musselroe Wind Farm with a generating capacity of 168 MW was completed in 2013.

-It was argued in support of the privatization of Hydro Tasmania that it would result in an increase in revenue and an improvement in company efficiency.
+It was argued in support of the privatisation of Hydro Tasmania that it would result in an increase in revenue and an improvement in company efficiency.
 The Liberals supported privatisation in the 1990s but failed to convince the public of its merits.
 They have now reversed this policy.
-The Labor Party and the Tasmanian Greens have never openly supported privatisation; however many speculate that the Labor Party will support this move in the future.
-Some evidence of this first arose in late 2003 when a Labor government allowed Hydro Tasmania to sell its subsidiary software business, Hydstra, to a German competitor and again in 2005 when it allowed the sale of part of its financial interests in wind farm company, Roaring 40s to a Hong Kong-based company CLP Power Asia.
-However, the present policy of all three major political parties is against privatisation, and community opinion mostly supports public ownership.
+The present policy of all three major political parties is against privatisation, and community opinion mostly supports public ownership.

 Hydro Tasmania in the 2000s saw the loss of the old dam building generation.
 The Anthony Power Development, was considered to be part of the last hydro-electric power development in Tasmania.
-In 2008, the 1,000 GWH Project saw upgrades to parts of existing structures operated by the Hydro, and on-going progress towards being a carbon neutral operation.
+In 2008, the 1,000 GWH Project saw upgrades to parts of existing structures operated by Hydro Tasmania, and on-going progress towards being a carbon neutral operation.
 In 2020, Tasmania has an annual renewable electricity capacity of 10 TWh, equivalent to its average annual electricity consumption.

-2016 crisis
+Precipitation crises

-In early 2016, as Tasmania was reaching the lowest water levels ever encountered, there was a fault in Basslink which led to the shutdown of the link to the mainland for about 6 months creating the 2016 power crisis.
+During a drought, as Tasmania in early 2016 was reaching the lowest water levels ever encountered, there was a fault in Basslink which led to the shutdown of the link to the mainland for about 6 months creating the 2016 power crisis.
 After Basslink came operational in 2006, the Bell Bay Power Station was decommissioned in 2009, resulting in a reduction of electricity generation capacity of 240 MW, and leaving only Tamar Valley Power Station as a non-hydro power station.
 That plant had been mothballed and was to be sold when the crisis took place.
 The plant was recommissioned because of the crisis restoring a capacity of about 200 MW and diesel generators were brought in from the mainland with a generating capacity of 200 MW.

+In the two financial years from mid-2023 to mid-2025, Tasmania had droughts, and Hydro Tasmania water inflow was 6,200 GWh and 6,700 GWh respectively, complemented by a Basslink net import of 1,910 GWh.